 Paris cafes, restaurants partially reopen post-lockdown

-The city famed for its vibrant cafe society and coffee culture will get some of its pre-lockdown life back as cafes and restaurants partially reopen Tuesday.
+The city famed for its vibrant cafe society and coffee culture got some of its pre-lockdown life back as cafes and restaurants partially reopened Tuesday.

-The Paris City Hall authorized the opening of outside seating areas, but indoors will remain closed to customers until at least June 22.
+Paris City Hall authorized the use of outside seating areas but indoor tables remain closed to customers until at least June 22.

+French President Emmanuel Macron struck a note of optimism about the small step.

+“The reopening of cafes, hotels and restaurants marks the return of happy days!” he tweeted, added that “the state will continue to support this sector.”

+Fiona Taieb, manager of the local Cevicheria fish restaurant, said she felt hopeful that this partial re-opening could help restaurants after the sluggish start to the year.

+“We’re hoping the French feel like going out, and enjoy themselves and forget about these difficult times,” she said.

-Dampening the mood of new freedom, social distancing of one meter (about three feet) between tables will be obligatory and drastically reduce the numbers.
-For the city well-known for its tiny chairs and fashionably-small 50-centimeter-wide (20-inch-wide) round tables that often touch, this will lower capacity in some outside areas by over half.
+Dampening the mood, social distancing rules requiring 1 meter (about 3 feet) between tables will be obligatory and drastically reduce the numbers.
+For the city well-known for its tiny chairs and fashionably small 50-centimeter (20-inch) round tables that often touch, this will lower capacity in some outside areas by over half.

+To help matters, Paris City Hall is now allowing restaurateurs to enlarge their outside areas or create one without the normal legal red tape until Sept.
+30.

-Xavier Denamur, who owns five of the Marais’ most popular cafes and bistros with around 70 employees, was mixed in his reaction about the reopening.
+Xavier Denamur, who owns five of the Marais’ most popular cafes and bistros that employ around 70 workers, had a mixed reaction to the reopening.

+“It’s a start,” he conceded, but “two in three outside tables had to be removed.”

-Customers will have the freedom to eat without wearing a mask, but as soon as nature calls they will be required to don one to go to the inside bathroom.
-It is authorized for use, provided all sanitary procedures are respected.
+Customers will be able to eat without wearing a mask, but as soon as nature calls they will be required to don one to go to the inside bathroom.

-Some have complained that the government’s speedy announcement of the plans, just five days before reopening, were also problematic.
+Some business owners have complained that the government’s speedy announcement of the plans, just five days before reopening, was also problematic.

 “It was confirmed on Thursday, and with the holiday weekend it’s been almost impossible to order all the necessary products from Rungis,” Denamur said, referring to the Paris region’s principal food market.